-Administrative assistantships are awarded by the programs to students who are given administrative duties
+- Administrative assistantships are awarded by the programs to students who are given administrative duties

 Full-Time to Quarter-Time Appointment

 - programs can divide appointments, resulting in three-quarter, one-half, or one-quarter of regular appointments (with proportional adjustments of the stipend, tuition, and fees as shown in the table below).

 |Assistantship Appointment||Stipend Support||Work Expectation (hrs/week)||Percentage of Tuition Supported*|

-|*All students with an assistantship must register for nine credits.
-The tuition cap of the graduate program determines the maximum amount of tuition support for a regular assistantship.
+|*All students with an assistantship must be enrolled full time.
+The tuition cap of the graduate program determines the maximum amount of tuition support for a full assistantship.
 Students on partial support will be funded for a percentage of the tuition cap for their program.|